Wednesday, August 28 - Monday, September 2, 2024

-Welcome Week is a week-long event that focuses on finding connections and community, navigating campus, taking part in traditions, and preparing for the semester ahead.
-Welcome Week is required for the Class of 2026.
+Welcome Week is a week-long event that focuses on building community, navigating campus, taking part in traditions, and preparing for the semester ahead.
+Welcome Week is required for the Class of 2028.

 Welcome Week Pillars

 - Plan.
-Welcome Week takes place directly before fall classes begin, so plan accordingly.
-Plan family vacations, work schedules, and housing leases (if living off-campus) with Welcome Week in mind.
+Welcome Week takes place directly before fall classes begin.
+Please plan family vacations, work schedules, and housing leases (if living off-campus) with Welcome Week in mind.
 Many colleges include class participation during Welcome Week, so be mindful of this when planning your time!

 - Community.
 You will meet fellow new students, spend time with your college of enrollment, learn more about U of M, and explore the Twin Cities community.

 - Navigate.
 Welcome Week will help you feel more comfortable as you start your experience at the U and begin classes, not to mention it is a lot of fun!
-We know that students who attend Welcome Week are more confident when they start classes because they have had time to meet friends, navigate campus and get settled.
+Students who attend Welcome Week are more confident when they start classes because they have had time to meet friends, navigate campus and get settled.